thatfoogabriel/mit_futuremakers_summer_2023-thatfoogabriel/Module_06_Convolutional_Neural_Network/README.md

 - **How do we train a model when there is little useful data?**
 - - &bull; Dropout Layers introduce a form of noise by removing random node outputs
 <br></br>
 - ***Introducing randomness is one way to circumvent small datasets.
-Randomly modifying weight values or adding dropout layers could help imitate data inputs that could exist, but aren't present in the training data set.***
+Introducing noise by randomly modifying weight values or adding dropout layers could help imitate data inputs that could exist, but aren't present in the training data set.***

 ## Additional resources used
 [Convolutional Neural Networks](https://towardsdatascience.com/convolutional-neural-networks-explained-9cc5188c4939) \